Types of Noise in Communication are Physical, Physiological, Psychological, Semantic, and Cultural.

 Communication noises are presented in all communication contexts, such as face-to-face, group, organizational, and mediated communication.
 The researchers have mentioned the noise in the three communication models, for example, linear, interactive, and transactional communication models.

 Shannon and Weaver’s communication model introduced noise initially in the linear communication model in 1949.
 Later, many researchers include the noise in their model.
+A comprehensive communication model certainly includes noise to explain the communication process.

 The communication process will be more effective, productive, and interactive if there are no noises present.
 Many scholars are researching to find out the solution to overcome noise in communication.
 Researchers have identified that in the U.S.A., business organizations are losing billions of dollars due to noise in communication.